valkey-io/valkey-doc/topics/cluster-tutorial.md

 runExample().catch(console.error);
 ```

-The application does a very simple thing, it sets keys in the form `foo<number>` to `number`, using batched MSET operations for better performance.
-The MSET command accepts an array of alternating keys and values.
-So if you run the program the result is batches of MSET commands:
+The application writes keys in the format `foo<number>` with their corresponding numeric values, using batched `MSET` operations for better performance.
+The `MSET` command accepts an array of alternating keys and values.
+So if you run the program the result is batches of `MSET` commands:

-* MSET foo1 1 foo2 2 foo3 3 ... foo100 100 (batch of 100 keys)
+* `MSET foo1 1 foo2 2 foo3 3 ... foo100 100` (batch of 100 keys)
-* MSET foo101 101 foo102 102 ... foo200 200 (next batch)
+* `MSET foo101 101 foo102 102 ... foo200 200` (next batch)
 * And so forth...

 The program includes comprehensive error handling to display errors instead of